Gascon Saintongeois: Characteristics

 The breed is a very typical French hound, with a lean and muscular body, long legs, long drop ears and pendulous flews (lips).
-The size for the Grand is 65 to 72 cm (25.6 to 28.3 ins) at the withers, females at total 24 to 26 inches; the size for the Petit is 56 to 62 cm (22 to 24.4 ins) at the withers, making it still a fairly large dog; females are slightly smaller.
+The size for the Grand is 65 to 72 cm (25.6 to 28.3 in.) at the withers for males; 61 to 66 cm (24 to 26 in.) for females.
+The size for the Petit is 56 to 62 cm (22 to 24.4 in.) at the withers, making it still a fairly large dog; females are slightly smaller.
 Grands weigh 66 to 71 pounds.

 The eyes are dark chestnut.
 It has an elongated head.
 Its black nose is well-developed and the lips are pendent.
 It has a deep chest and a strong back.
 The tail is elegant and saber.

 The colour of the coat is white with black patches, sometimes speckled or ticked with black.
 Ears and face around the eyes are black and the cheeks are tan, but there should not be a tricolour appearance.
 Two tan markings are above the eyes, and sometimes a tan marking is found on the base of the upper thigh, which is called the "roe buck mark".
 Faults, which indicate the dog should not be bred, include lack of substance, weak back, deviated tail, cow-hocked, or legs that are too angulated or straight, which would impede running ability, as well as being off-colour, overly aggressive or overly shy.

 The breed is noted for its good nose, excellent voice and beautiful gallop, important attributes in a hunting dog.
 It is instinctively a pack dog.